 Training for Reading Recovery Tutors introduced in England.

-First training for Reading Recovery Trainers, the highest level of expertise in Reading Recovery.
+First training for Reading Recovery Trainers in New Zealand, the highest level of expertise in Reading Recovery.

 Reading Recovery introduced into the Canadian provinces of Ontario and Nova Scotia.